-In all adversary proceedings in which the parties have demanded a jury trial, whether to be tried upon consent in the Bankruptcy Court or in the District Court, each proposed consolidated pretrial order shall contain the information outlined below.
-No modifications or deletions shall be made without the prior permission of the Bankruptcy Court.
-A form Pretrial Order prepared by the District Court and which counsel shall be required to use is contained in LR 84.1D, Appendix B, Form III.
-The proposed order shall contain:
+In all adversary proceedings in which the parties have demanded a jury trial, whether to be tried upon consent in the Bankruptcy Court or in the District Court, each proposed consolidated pretrial order must contain the information outlined below.
+No modifications or deletions can be made without the prior permission of the Bankruptcy Court.
+A form Pretrial Order prepared by the District Court and which counsel is required to use is contained in LR 84.1D, Appendix B, Form III.
+The proposed order must contain:

 (1) A statement of any pending motions or other matters.

 (2) A statement that, unless otherwise noted, discovery has been completed.
 Counsel will not be permitted to file any further motions to compel discovery.
 Depositions for the preservation of evidence and for use at trial will be permitted, if doing so will not delay the trial.

 (3) A statement as to the correctness of the names of the parties and their capacity and as to any issue of misjoinder or non-joinder of parties.

 (4) A statement as to any question of the Bankruptcy Court’s jurisdiction and the statutory basis of jurisdiction.